mofoshow/Trello-Board-Clone/README.md

 This project is a work in progress and so far the board view with multiple lists is implimented.

 Soon to be implimented:
-Drag and drop capabilities,
+React Router,
-React Router
+Local Storage Implimentation